College of Liberal Arts & Social Sciences > Student Resources > Graduate Student Support > FAQ

 For assistance with research, contact the reference desk in the library.

-Transfer credit can only be awarded for graduate level coursework which has not counted toward the completion of a degree at DePaul or any other institution.
+Transfer credit can only be awarded for graduate level coursework which was not counted toward the completion of a degree at DePaul or any other institution.
 Only completed coursework will be considered; in progress coursework is not eligible to transfer.

 Students in any other graduate program must formally apply through the online Admissions application to be admitted into another degree program.